Are You a Future Graduate Student at UAA??

 The University of Alaska Anchorage Graduate School (UAA) participates in the Western Regional Graduate Program (WRGP).
 WRGP is administered by the Western Interstate Commission on Higher Education (WICHE).

-Graduate students who qualify for the Western Regional Graduate Program (WRGP) pay the in-state tuition rate on all graduate degree programs, both master's and doctoral (not certificate programs) at UAA.
+Graduate students who qualify for the Western Regional Graduate Program (WRGP) and enrolling in the 2020-2021 academic year, will pay 150% of resident tuition for all graduate degree programs, both master's and doctoral (not certificate programs) at UAA.

 optional hidden text